DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 of factors, including whether others in the group are using digital technologies.
 For some, no obvious decision is made, but they might accept the status quo based upon what others are doing or not doing.
-Those who might have little or no digital skills (for instance, those residents who went to school prior to the introduction of computers in classrooms) are unlikely to receive the information required to consider internet adoption unless those they know share it with them.
+Those who might have few or no digital skills (for instance, those residents who went to school prior to the introduction of computers in classrooms) are unlikely to receive the information required to consider internet adoption unless those they know share it with them.
 Therefore,